How to Properly Resize and Serve Scaled Images with WordPress

 When you’re done, click Save Changes at the bottom of the page.

 Keep in mind that these sizes can be used in multiple places in your theme so you may end up editing images that you don’t want resized.
+You can also add custom sizes to WordPress.

 Once you have saved your changes, install and activate the Regenerate Thumbnails plugin to resize the images you have previously uploaded to adhere to the new dimensions you just set.